TimothySmith66/max-characters-255/README.md

 # max-characters-255
-The input form will only be allowed 255 characters in.
+The input form will only be allowed 255 characters.